Skip to main content

 aud

-Customisable audience field
+Customizable audience field

 sub

-Who triggered the id token creation
+The subject that triggered the ID token creation

 It will be in the app:APP_SLUG:workflow:WORKFLOW format.